 - Stage 1: During the first stage, the scientific and technical merits of the proposed investigation (Archival Research and Theory/Modeling as well as new observations) will be reviewed, including the appropriateness of using Chandra to address the scientific objectives and the relevance of the investigation to furthering our understanding of high-energy astrophysical processes.
-Based upon the recommendation of the Stage 1 peer review (scientific and technical), the Selection Official (the CXC Director) will select a set of proposals for award of observing time (proposals for new observations) or award of support for analysis and/or interpretation of existing data (Archival Research and Theory/Modeling proposals). - Stage 2: The PIs of those proposals selected in Stage 1 will then be invited to submit a cost proposal for the Stage 2 review (Chapter 8).
-A subset of the Stage 1 science peer review panel will evaluate those cost proposals requesting more than a fair share budget and provide a list of those recommended to the Selection Official.
+Based upon the recommendation of the Stage 1 peer review (scientific and technical), the Selection Official (the CXC Director) will select a set of proposals for award of observing time (proposals for new observations) or award of support for analysis and/or interpretation of existing data (Archival Research and Theory/Modeling proposals). - Stage 2: The PIs of those proposals selected in Stage 1 which include US-based PIs or Co-Is will then be invited to submit a cost proposal for the Stage 2 review (Chapter 8).

 Once the targets are identified, the Chandra X-ray Center (CXC) is responsible for generating the schedule of observations or science timeline.
 The timeline is determined for the most part by satellite and observing constraints, as specified in the proposal and as recommended by the peer review.
 These constraints are described in detail in the Chandra Proposers' Observatory Guide (POG) (http://cxc.harvard.edu/proposer/POG/index.html).
 Proposers may also specify additional constraints such as a particular time or time interval during which an observation must take place.
-Proposers should note that time-constrained observations are difficult to accomplish efficiently and will be limited to 15% of the total number of observations selected.
+Proposers should note that time-constrained observations are difficult to accomplish efficiently and will be limited to ~15% of the total number of observations selected.
 Details of constraint classification and quotas are described in Section 5.2.8.